Limits

 Maximum frequency for the scheduled jobs5 minutes

-Maximum rows per append or replace (exports that exceed this number of rows will be truncated to this amount)50 million rows
+Maximum rows per append or replace50 million rows.
+Exports that exceed this number of rows are truncated to this amount

 Query limits